KshitizBisht/research-project/research_notes/ACID.md

 - 2 operations conflict if : they are by same transactions, they areon the same object and at least of them is write.
 - interleave execution anomalies
     - read-write conflicts

     ![Alt text](./rw_conflict.png?raw=true "Title")
     - write-read conflicts

     ![Alt text](./wr_conflict.png?raw=true "Title")
     - write-write conflicts

     ![Alt text](./ww_conflict.png?raw=true "Title")

 - Different levels of serializability
     - conflict serializability (most dbms try to supprt this)
+        - Schedule S is conflict serializable if you can transform S into a serial schedule by swapping consecutive non-conflicting operations of different transactions
     - view serializability (no dbms can do this)

 - dependancy graph